-What this letter is about Contact us so we can verify your identity and process your tax return.
-What you need to do If you didn't file: Contact us immediately to confirm that you may be a victim of tax-related identity theft, or write to us within 15 days, include copies of the requested information and mail it to the address on the letter.
-If you did file, call or write to verify your identity.
-Call the IRS Identity Verification number on your letter.
-Have the following available when you call: The 5447C letter; The income tax return referenced in the letter (the Form 1040 series return).
-Note: A Form W-2 or Form 1099 is not a tax return.
-A previous year’s tax return, other than the year in the letter, if you filed one.
-Note: A Form W-2 or Form 1099 is not a tax return.
-Supporting documents that you filed with each year's income tax return (Form W-2, Form 1099, Schedule C or F, etc.).
+Don't File Form 14039, Identity Theft Affidavit, If You Received Letter 5447C Follow the letter's instructions to provide all needed information.
+What this letter is about We received a federal income tax return, Form 1040-series, filed under your Social Security number (SSN) or individual tax identification number (ITIN).
+We need you to verify your identity and your tax return so we can continue processing it.
+If you didn't file a tax return, let us know.
+What you need to do immediately Go to Identity and Tax Return Verification Service to verify your identity and tax return, if you filed one.
+It's quick, secure, and available 24 hours a day.
+You must register on the website before verifying your identity.
+Be sure to check the website and prepare all the documents needed to complete the registration.
+You must either create an account or sign in with an existing account.
+After signing in, you'll then answer questions about your return.
+Have a copy of your 5447C letter and a copy of the tax return for the tax year shown in the letter.
+If you didn't file a tax return, you can indicate that on the website.
+If you want to call or write us If you prefer talking to a representative and you are inside the U.S., call the Taxpayer Protection Program hotline in the letter.
+If you prefer talking to a representative and you are outside the U.S., call our international line in the letter.Have ALL of the following available when you call: The 5447C letter; The Form 1040-series tax return referenced in the letter (Forms W-2 and 1099 aren't tax returns) A prior year tax return, other than the year in the letter, if you filed one (Forms W-2 and 1099 aren't tax returns) Supporting documents for each year's tax return (Form W-2, Form 1099, Schedule C, Schedule F, etc.).
 If you prefer, you can write to us within 15 days of receiving the letter and include copies of the requested information.
-Mail your information to the address on your letter.
-Note: Although the letters request a response within 30 days, the IRS will continue to work with you regardless of the amount of days that have passed.
-If we don't hear from you We may not be able to process your return, issue refunds, or apply overpayments to next year’s estimated tax.
-The toll-free and non-toll-free numbers are for identity verification only.
+Mail your information to the address shown on your letter.
+Note: We won't be able to process your tax return until we hear from you.
+If we don't hear from you We may not be able to process your return, issue a refund, or credit any overpayments to your account.
+Note: The Taxpayer Protection Program hotline for identity and tax return verification ONLY.
 No other tax-related information, including refund status, is available.
-Frequently asked questions What if I am incarcerated?
+Frequently asked questions What if I'm incarcerated?
 You must coordinate with your Prison Official.
 What happens after I call the IRS?
 Once we verify your identity and confirm you submitted the tax return, we'll continue processing your return.
-It will take approximately nine weeks to process.
-Where can I find more information?
-You can find more information in Publication 5027, Identity Theft Information for TaxpayersPDF.
-The IRS Identity Protection PIN can help prevent misuse of your taxpayer identification number on fraudulent federal income tax returns.
-Learn more at IRS.gov/ippin.
+It may take up to 9 weeks to process.
+What else can I do to protect my identity?
+Publication 5027, Identity Theft Information for TaxpayersPDF or visit Identity Theft Central.
+Getting an IRS Identity Protection PIN can help prevent misuse of your taxpayer identification number on fraudulent federal income tax returns.
+Learn more at Get an Identity Protection PIN (IPPIN).
 Reference Tools Publication 1, Your Rights as a Taxpayer Publication 17, Your Federal Income Tax Full list of tax forms and instructions Need Help?
 See if you qualify for help from a Low Income Taxpayer Clinic.
 If you can’t find what you need online, call the IRS number at the top of your notice or letter.